hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 * Start a Core Platform with the same version as with the source database against the target database.
 * Wait a few seconds.
 * Stop the server again when seeing this in the `coreserver.log`: `Reporting database version OK!`
+* Take a schema dump of the target database with `pg_dump` (human readable format).
+For later sanity checking.

 ### Migrate